 - Developing financial sector policy and legislation; and

-- Representing Canada in various international financial institutions and organizations.
+- Representing Canada in various international financial institutions and groups.

 The Minister of Finance is accountable for ensuring that his responsibilities are fulfilled both within his portfolio and with respect to the authorities assigned through legislation.
-The Minister has direct responsibility for a number of acts and is assigned specific responsibilities in other acts that are under the responsibility of other ministers.
+In particular, the Minister has direct responsibility for a number of acts as well as fiscal and tax policy relating to other acts that are under the responsibility of other ministers.